Federated Learning Across Decentralized and Unshared Archives for Remote Sensing Image Classification: Introduction

 When the iterative model averaging strategy is applied through the FedAvg algorithm, each local model is updated towards its local optima, which can be different among clients due to non-IID training data.
 This may lead to the deviation of the global model from its global optima after parameter averaging, and thus impeding the convergence of the global model and reducing its generalization capability~\cite{Li:2023}.
-To address this problem, in recent years advanced FL algorithms have been introduced mainly in the computer vision (CV) community for image classification problems (see Section \ref{sec:related_work}).
-We would like to note that although FL offers ample opportunities for classification of RS images across distributed RS image archives, it is seldom considered in RS.
-As a first time in RS, in this paper, we present a comparative study of state-of-the-art FL algorithms.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We present a systematic review of the state-of-the-art FL algorithms in the CV community, and select the most effective algorithms based on their effectiveness with respect to training data heterogeneity across clients. \item Together with an extensive overview of the selected algorithms, we provide their theoretical comparison in terms of: 1) local training complexity; 2) aggregation complexity; 3) learning efficiency; 4) communication cost; and 5) scalability.
-As the classification task, we consider multi-label classification (MLC) of RS images since RS images typically consist of multiple classes, and thus can simultaneously be associated with multi-labels. \item We provide an extensive experimental comparison of the selected algorithms in terms of MLC performance under different decentralization scenarios. \item We derive some guidelines for selecting suitable FL algorithms in RS based on the level of non-IID training data, aggregation complexity, and local training complexity. \end{itemize} We would like to note that although MLC is selected as the classification task of the considered FL algorithms, they can be easily adapted to other classification tasks (e.g., pixel-based classification, single-label scene classification etc.) by using the corresponding loss functions and task heads in the considered DL model.
-The remaining part of this paper is organized as follows.
+To address this problem, in recent years advanced FL algorithms have been introduced mainly in the computer vision (CV) and machine learning (ML) communities for image classification problems (see Section \ref{sec:related_work}).
+We would like to note that although FL offers ample opportunities for classification of RS images across distributed RS image archives, it is seldom considered in RS (see Section \ref{sec:related_work} for a detailed review).
+As a first time in RS, in this paper, we present a comparative study of state-of-the-art FL algorithms in the context of RS image classification.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We present a systematic review of the state-of-the-art FL algorithms in the CV and ML communities, and select the most effective algorithms based on their effectiveness with respect to training data heterogeneity across clients. \item Together with an extensive overview of the selected algorithms, we provide their theoretical comparison in terms of: 1) local training complexity; 2) aggregation complexity; 3) learning efficiency; 4) communication cost; and 5) scalability. \item We provide an extensive experimental comparison of the selected algorithms under different decentralization scenarios.
+As the classification task of the experimental analysis, we focus our attention on multi-label image classification problems in RS. \item We derive some guidelines for selecting suitable FL algorithms in RS based on the level of non-IID training data, aggregation complexity, and local training complexity. \end{itemize} The remaining part of this paper is organized as follows.
 We provide a detailed review of existing FL algorithms in Section~\ref{sec:related_work}.
-Among the existing algorithms, we consider several FL algorithms to present their extensive overview in the context of MLC of RS images in Section~\ref{sec:overview}.
+Among the existing algorithms, we consider several FL algorithms to present their extensive overview in the context RS image classification in Section~\ref{sec:overview}.
 Then, a theoretical comparison of the selected algorithms is conducted in Section~\ref{sec:theoretic_comp}.
 After the theoretical comparison, experimental analysis of these algorithms are carried out in Section~\ref{sec:exp_comp}, while Section~\ref{sec:exp_setup} provides the design of experiments.
-Section~\ref{sec:conclusion} concludes our paper with some guidelines for selecting suitable FL algorithms in RS.
-We would like to note that we will make the code of our paper publicly available at \url{https://git.tu-berlin.de/rsim/FL-RS} that allows to utilize all the considered algorithms for RS images.
+Section~\ref{sec:conclusion} concludes our paper with some guidelines for selecting suitable FL algorithms in RS and future research directions.
+We would like to note that we make the code of our paper publicly available at \url{https://git.tu-berlin.de/rsim/FL-RS} that allows to utilize all the considered algorithms for RS images.